servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

 As you might notice, it skips all local commands, and a big comment there explains why it does so.

+> Q: So every host invokes some logic for every command
+> running on other hosts?

+Yes.
+All of this means that:
+- Even though there are typically way more queries than commands,  some actions (e.g. presence info updates) might be quite frequent.
+And you should avoid hitting the DB or running any resource-consuming activities inside your invalidation blocks.
+Especially - inside such blocks for frequent actions.
+- If you know for sure that at some point you'll reach the scale that won't allow you to rely on a single operation log (e.g. an extremely high frequency of "read tail" calls from ~ hundreds of hosts may bring it down), or e.g. that even replaying the invalidations for every command won't be possible - you need to think how to partition your system.

+For the note, invalidations are extremely fast - it's safe to assume they are ~ as fast as identical calls resolving via `IComptuted` instances, i.e. it's safe to assume you can run ~ a 1 million of invalidations per second per HT core, which means that an extremely high command rate is needed to "flood" OF's invalidation pipeline, and most likely it won't be due to the cost of invalidation.
+JSON deserialization and
+CommandR pipeline itself is much more likely to become a bottleneck under extreme load.

 Ok, back to our command execution pipeline :)

 ### 4. `DbOperationScopeProvider<TDbContext>`, priority: 1000